 - Internal swabs.
 This may be done if an infection is the suspected cause of the heavy bleeding.
 A swab is a small ball of cotton wool on the end of a thin stick.
 It can be gently rubbed in various places to obtain a sample of mucus, discharge, or some cells.
 A swab is usually taken from the top of your vagina and also from your cervix.
 The samples are then sent away to the laboratory for testing.

 - Endometrial sampling.
 This is a procedure in which a thin tube is passed into the womb.
 Gentle suction is used to obtain small samples (biopsies) of the uterine lining (endometrium).
 This is usually done without an anaesthetic.
-This is more likely to be done if you are aged over 45 years, have persistent bleeding or have tried treatment without it helping.
 The samples are looked at under the microscope for abnormalities.

 - A hysteroscopy.
 This is a procedure in which a doctor can look inside the womb.
 A thin telescope is passed into your womb through your cervix via the vagina.
 This too can often be done without an anaesthetic.
 Small samples can also be taken during this test.